Nuclear Stress Test

 One of the main reasons why a Nuclear Stress Test may be necessary is to determine if blood is flowing freely enough through your coronary arteries.
 It helps identify blockages and damage in your heart blood vessels.

-The Nuclear Stress Test comprises of two parts: One in resting state and another during exercise.
-In total, the two portions can take anywhere between 3 and 5 hours.
+The Nuclear Stress Test comprises two parts: One in a resting state and another during exercise.
+In total, the two portions can take anywhere between three and five hours.

 When you arrive, your doctor will ask you about your medical history and your physical activity behavior.

 Before the test, a technician will insert an Intravenous Line (IV) into your hand or arm then place patches (electrodes) on your chest, arms and legs.
 These patches connect to an Electrocardiogram Machine which records your heartbeat triggers.
 There’s also a cuff on your arm that helps check changes in your blood pressure during the test.